San Francisco Maritime National Historical Park: Visitor center

-The visitor center is housed in the park's 1909 waterfront warehouse, located at the corner of Hyde and Jefferson streets.
+The visitor center is housed in the park's 1909 waterfront warehouse, located at the corner of Hyde and Jefferson streets (499 Jefferson).
 The City of San Francisco declared the four-story brick structure a historic landmark in 1974, and the building was listed on the National Register of Historic Places in 1975.
 Inside, exhibits (including a first order Fresnel lighthouse lens and a shipwrecked boat) tell the story of San Francisco's colorful and diverse maritime heritage.
 The visitor center also contains a theater and an information desk.
+SFGate described the visitors center as containing ‘museum-quality exhibits’ that show the importance of maritime history for the West Coast.